vimalmenon/backend.completeautomate/README.md

   - [ ] Mock Integration with YouTube API
   - [ ] Test all the flows from Generator to Updater, Analyze
   - [ ] Test Data for DB integration
-- [ ] Fix transcripts for grammar and other errors
-- [ ] Add Playlist details to YouTube Video DB

 - Naming convention for generator
   - Updater (Update data to source)